Elementary 4/5/6 Highly Capable Program

 - By office staff with knowledge of school transfer record.

-- Packets will be available on Friday, December 13, and accepted through Friday, January 24, at your school building or the Resource and Service Center (1601 Avenue D in Snohomish).
+- Packets are available and accepted through Friday, February 11, at your school building or the Resource and Service Center (1601 Avenue D in Snohomish).

 - Click here to be redirected to 4/5/6 highly capable referral packets.
 Complete the referral packet and turn it in to the office of the student’s elementary school or the district's Resource and Service Center (1601 Avenue D in Snohomish).

 Included in the referral packet:

 - Referral form

 Students arrive at the testing site at the scheduled time to take the Cognitive Abilities Test (CogAT).
 Schedules are listed on the referral packet.
-CogAT testing will be held at Glacier Peak High School (7404 144th Place SE in Snohomish).
 Students who are on an IEP or 504 may have an individual or small group testing time on another day.
 The Highly Capable Program office will contact parents to set up testing time and location.